DialectalArabicMMLU: Benchmarking Dialectal Capabilities in Arabic and Multilingual Language Models: Ethics and Broader Impact

 \section{Ethics and Broader Impact}

-In the development of \textsc{DialectalArabicMMLU}, we followed ethical research and data management practices at all stages of collection, translation, and validation.
-All question--answer pairs originate from publicly available and educational sources contained in MMLU-Redux, which carries no personal or sensitive information.
-All dialectal translations were produced by qualified native speakers through a paid language service provider under informed consent, ensuring fair compensation and professional oversight.
-No personally identifiable or user-generated content was collected or redistributed.
+We followed ethical research and data management practices at all stages of data collection, translation, and validation.
+All question--answer pairs originate from publicly available and educational sources contained in MMLU-Redux, and carry no personal or sensitive information.
+All dialectal translations were produced by qualified speakers through a paid language service provider under informed consent, ensuring fair compensation and professional oversight.
+No personally identifiable or user-generated content was collected.

 As dialectal Arabic is inherently diverse, we recognize the potential for bias arising from regional, social, or stylistic variation in translation.
-To minimize this, all data underwent multi-stage review by annotators from different dialectal backgrounds, with explicit guidelines emphasizing neutrality, inclusivity, and linguistic authenticity.
-Nevertheless, residual biases reflecting the translators’ linguistic preferences or educational backgrounds may persist.
+To minimize this, all data underwent multi-stage review by annotators from different dialectal backgrounds, with guidelines emphasizing neutrality, inclusivity, and linguistic authenticity.
+Nevertheless, residual biases reflecting the translators' linguistic preferences or educational backgrounds may persist.

 The benchmark is intended exclusively for research and educational purposes.
-By providing an open, transparent, and reproducible evaluation framework, we aim to promote progress in Arabic NLP and raise awareness of dialectal variation as a key dimension of Arabic LLM development.
-We encourage responsible use of the \textsc{DialectalArabicMMLU} dataset, with careful consideration of the potential downstream impact of Arabic LLM evaluation and deployment.
+By providing an open, transparent, and reproducible evaluation framework, we aim to promote progress in Arabic NLP and raise awareness of dialectal variation as a key dimension of Arabic LLMs.
+We encourage responsible use of our dataset, with careful consideration of the potential downstream impact of Arabic LLM evaluation and deployment.